davekinkead/thesis/chapters/02-authority-and-justification/chapter.md

   - Wolff.
 There can be no right reasons for authority.

   - There is a difference.
-Authority can therefore exist without being justified. @green1990:60
+Authority can therefore exist without being justified. @green1990:60,  @Rawls1993

   - Authority as *legitimate coercion* merely requires a moral justification for the imposition of an agent's political power over others. (weak moral bonds between subject & authority)

-  - Authority as *capacity to impose duties* upon subjects. (moderate moral bond)
+  - Authority as *capacity to impose duties* upon subjects. (moderate moral bond) @dworkin1986:191 legitimate authority without obligations.

   - Authority as a *right to rule*.